edivaldolluisb/PassIn/README.md

 # PassIn

-PassIn is an application designed for managing participants in in-person events.
+PassIn is a react application designed for managing participants in in-person events.
 Organizers can create events, register participants, and facilitate check-in on the day of the event.

 ![alt text](./public/Captura%20de%20ecrã%202024-04-08%20142106.png)
 ![alt text](./public/Captura%20de%20ecrã%202024-04-08%20142246.png)